The Star Carrier

 - Higher-Tech Species: The Turusch are noted to have better combat tech than the Confederation.
 The H'rulka in turn are even higher on the scale.
 The Slan are even more advanced, in other areas, such as FTL technology.
 However, the Starhawks are better fighters than Turusch "Toads", and between Singularity and Deep Space their Deflector Shields improve to where they are noticeably better than Sh'daar tech.

 - Home Guard: The High Guard, a sub-fleet of the Navy that acts mostly as an early warning system for Earth and was originally set up to spot and prevent Colony Drops.
 Several High Guard ships sacrifice themselves to provide intelligence on a Turusch fleet attacking Triton, which turns out to be a diversion.
 Most High Guard ships aren't even armed with ship-to-ship weapons, as they are usually composed of old Navy ships whose weapons are removed in favor of more room for supplies for long-term patrols.
 The most they have are fusion bombs used to "nudge" asteroids.
 A few still have their main railguns, but they are usually no match for anything the enemy has to throw at humans.
+By Deep Space, though, they appear to have more formidable weaponry due to the mounting tensions between the Confederacy and the USNA.

 - Humanoid Aliens: The Nungiirtok are at least human-shaped, but they're much bigger than humans.
 The Sh'daar use them in ground combat primarily.